msdpalam/realtimestockprediction/README.md

     ![The Azure Portal left menu is expanded with the Resource groups item highlighted.](media/azureportal_leftmenu_resourcegroups.png "Azure Portal Resource Groups menu item")

-3. From the list of resource groups, select `WorkspaceResourceGroup`.
+3. From the list of resource groups, select `rg2b1`.

-4. From the list of resources, select the **Synapse Workspace** resource, `asaworkspace{suffix}`.
+4. From the list of resources, select the **Synapse Workspace** resource, `asaws2b1s`.

     ![In the resource list, the Synapse Workspace item is selected.](media/resourcelist_synapseworkspace.png "The resource group listing")